-D. No event using the terminology "Open" shall have an upper limit of less than 20 goals in outdoor or 12 goals in the arena.
+No USPA National event using the terminology "Open" shall (a) be played on the handicap or (b) have an upper limit of less than 20 goals in outdoor polo or 12 goals in arena polo.
 (For Women's Events, the handicap level will be based on the Women's Handicaps.)